TheErikWolfe/christians_blog/_posts/2018-05-28-My-First-Post.md

 ## The moment you have been waiting for..
 Whether you knew it or not.

 Before I get into what this post is about let me say that this blog is brought to you by Awesome Inc U. With the guidance of a few well trained instructors I am slowly but surely learning my way around web programming.
-The class has taken off **fast** and I am running with two left feet but I am still keeping up.
+The class has taken off **fast** and I am running with two left feet, but I'm still keeping up!
 All this to be said, please be patient as I continue to make mistakes with html and css.
 More importantly, if something bothers you please don't be afraid to provide feedback.
 So, without further to do, enjoy my very first blog post!

 ## Consistent Styling.
 Por Que?